All in one preschool preparatory pack (free download)

 - Simply pin it up or use it as a poster in a child’s room

 Why do you need a daily schedule template?

-Whether it’s for preschool or homeschool.
+Whether it’s for preschool or homeschooling.
 Or whether you are a parent, childminder, or even teacher.
 You definitely need to effectively plan your day.
 It’s a quick and easy way to help you support children as they become comfortable and confident in their environment.
-Young children thrive on routine, implement a simple routine that will keep their space consistent and engaging.
+Young children thrive on routine and implement a simple routine that will keep their space consistent and engaging.

 Prepare your child’s expectations and avoid surprises.
 Maintaining a routine in your role will keep you organized and sane while you juggle your other tasks like housework and work from home better.

 If school is out, use this as a preschool daily schedule or game plan at home.
 You need to keep the little one entertained at home and the best way is to plan your day to avoid surprises and tantrums or difficult situations.

 Additional tip #1: When planning activities especially Teaching and learning ones with young kids be mindful to stay practical and realistic.
 Sometimes it’s just not possible to overload them with so much teaching as they are not going to sit still there for more than a couple of minutes.
 In my experience with my child, about 30 minutes of Teaching and learning is sufficient per day due to the low focus level which is common with kids their age.
 The rest of the activities should be fun stuff like Arts & crafts, playing with toys/games, and even coloring or scissors cutting, etc.